Bound Studio

 Practice, Time & Commitment

-I know, its not a sexy step… but it’s what it takes to become proficient in Shibari and master this craft.
+We know, its not a sexy step… but it’s what it takes to become proficient in Shibari and master this craft.
 Dedicate at least 1 hour per week practicing your ties, continue to study, attend our workshops, rope jams, open studio’s and performances to continue to immerse yourself into this gorgoues artform.
 Before you know it, you will be well beyond where you thought you would be.

 FAQ